geoffsdavis/tape-measure/README.md

 # TapeMeasure

-**TapeMeasure** is a utility class, written in Swift, for rendering a visual tape measure, or any other graphical elements that need layout in a measured sequence.
+**TapeMeasure** is a utility class, written in Swift, for generating a visual tape measure, or any other graphical elements that need layout in a measured sequence.
 It can dynamically re-generate that data, so that the tape measure can be scrolled and/or scaled on the fly, due to animation or user interaction.

 <table>
   <tr>